smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.5.7 - 2023-08-22

+CHANGES:
+- Implemented format change in DEU for address lines.
+Move Sub Building after Premise.
+- Fixed JPN formatting issues for native and latin.
+- If no language is specified in the request we will determine it from the input character set.
+For best results, specify the language if consistent transliteration is needed.

 ## 3.5.5 - 2023-08-15

 CHANGES: